As we approach a new year and speculate what this year will mean to us, I look back at what the past years have meant to me.

 2006 -- First job

-The mist of IIT was finally over and I was in the real world with a real job.
-I was nervous and a bit afraid of the harsh realities about to come my way.
+The mist of IIT was finally over, and I was in the real world with a real job.
+I was nervous and afraid of the harsh realities about to come my way.
 The first manager, the first project, the first paycheck, the first savings, the first shared apartment, the first landlord, and the working bachelorhood are all never to be forgotten.
 Bangalore will always remind me of so many firsts.

 2005 -- What's next